maca88/SmartBikeLights/README.md

 - **Error 7:** The light with the provided device number does not support the configured light type (headlight/taillight).
 Make sure that the "Device number" setting on the configured light is not of another light.
 - **Error 8:** One of the ANT channels used for connection to a remote controller could not be opened.
 Try to disable some sensors from the Garmin Sensors menu.
 - **Error 9:** The device does not have enough free ANT channels to be used for connection to the remote controllers.
 Try to disable some sensors from the Garmin Sensors menu.
+- **Error 10:** `Connect Radar` option was enabled and the bike radar is not paired.
+Use the Garmin Sensors menu "Search All" option to pair the radar.
+The sensor name should be: `SBL RD <DEVICE_NUMBER>`
+- **Error 11:** One of the ANT channels used for connection to the bike radar could not be opened.
+Try to disable some sensors from the Garmin Sensors menu.
+- **Error 12:** The device does not have enough free ANT channels to be used for connection to the bike radar.
+Try to disable some sensors from the Garmin Sensors menu.